-The benefit of an exercise programme in the context of cardiac rehabilitation can be assessed more accurately through spiroergometric evaluation.4 Serial measurements of oxygen uptake should be expressed in mL/kg/min to avoid the confounding effect of altered muscular mass.5 The spiroergometric parameter that is most commonly used for this reason is peak oxygen uptake (VO2peak), whereas oxygen uptake at the first (VO2VT1) or second (VO2VT2) ventilatory threshold has not been widely applied as an end point of efficacy of cardiac rehabilitation in routine clinical practice.^{1,3} However, convincing evidence suggests that threshold measurements may be highly useful in the assessment of improvement of endurance capacity as a result of an exercise training programme.
-Specifically, endurance exercise training in athletes can induce an early increase in VO2peak with subsequent levelling off or even no significant change in VO2peak during a macrocycle, whereas VO2VT1 and VO2VT2 appear to rise continuously from the beginning of exercise training and even when VO2peak has reached a plateau.^{6,7} Moreover, peak performance of athletes in endurance events is more strongly related to VO2VT1 or VO2VT2, rather than to VO2peak.^{6,8} not only of sympathetic nervous system with potential implications for arrhythmogenesis, but also of cardiac output with resultant increased myocardial work.10 The VT1 is possibly the most traditionally established upper limit of exercise intensity for exercise prescription in patients with HF, especially those with New York Heart Association (NYHA) class 3, whereas VT2 has not been widely applied for this reason yet.11 Furthermore, VT2 is often not achieved in individuals with decreased functional capacity, as is the case with HF.11 In this respect, assessment of VT1 in patients with HF attending a cardiac rehabilitation programme may be more relevant than VT2 for clinical decision making.^{11,12}
+The benefit of an exercise program in the context of cardiac rehabilitation can be assessed more accurately through spiroergometric evaluation.4 Serial measurements of oxygen uptake should be expressed in mL/kg/ min to avoid the confounding effect of altered muscular mass.5 The spiroergometric parameter that is most commonly used for this reason is peak oxygen uptake (VO2peak), whereas oxygen uptake at the first (VO2VT1) or second (VO2VT2) ventilatory threshold has not been widely applied as an end point of efficacy of cardiac rehabilitation in routine clinical practice.^{1,3} However, convincing evidence suggests that threshold measurements may be highly useful in the assessment of improvement of endurance capacity as a result of an exercise training program.
+Specifically, endurance exercise training in athletes can induce an early increase in VO2peak with subsequent leveling off or even no significant change in VO2peak during a macrocycle.
+However, VO2VT1 and VO2VT2 appear to rise continuously from the beginning of exercise training and even when VO2peak has reached a plateau.^{6,7} Moreover, peak performance of athletes in endurance events is more strongly related to VO2VT1 or VO2VT2, rather than VO2peak.^{6,8}

+Additionally, the characteristic of an exercise program that influences the risk of exercise-related cardiac events the most is exercise intensity.9 This risk may increase considerably at exercise intensities above the first ventilatory threshold (VT1) and even more above the second ventilatory threshold (VT2) because of the excessive upregulation not only of the sympathetic nervous system (with potential implications for arrhythmogenesis) but also of cardiac output, with resultant increased myocardial work.10 The VT1 is possibly the most commonly used upper limit of exercise intensity for exercise prescription in patients with HF, especially those in New York Heart Association (NYHA) class III, whereas VT2 has not been widely applied for this reason yet.11 Furthermore, VT2 is often not achieved in individuals with decreased functional capacity, as is the case with HF.11 In this respect, assessment of VT1 in patients with HF attending a cardiac rehabilitation program may be more relevant than VT2 for clinical decision-making.^{11,12}